psitem/edgerouter-backup/README.md

 # edgerouter-backup

-EdgeOS provides `system config-management commit-archive location` as a way to push configuration commits to a remote location.
+Ubiquiti's EdgeOS provides `system config-management commit-archive location` as a way to push configuration commits to a remote location.
 For my use, I have two problems with it:

 1. Backups are in their brace-y format instead of CLI commands.
 2. They use a unique filename for each commit.